ahmedoshelmy/Posts-Backend/README.md

 - Add your .env file that should include the following
   - DATABASE_URL: PostgreSQL Database URL that includes the username, password and the name of the database
   - JWT_SECRET: That includes the secret key of the authentication
+  - JWT_EXPIRES_IN: Duration that the JWT expires in
   - PORT: The port you want to run the backend application on
+  - SALT: The salt used for hashing